Optimizing Regular Expressions via Rewrite-Guided Synthesis: Motivating Example: Optimizing Superlinear Regular Expressions (4 pages)

 One way to avoid this issue is to use non-backtracking algorithms.
 For example, we could convert the regular expression to a \textit{nondeterministic finite automaton} (NFA) using Thompson's construction \cite{Thompson}, and then determinize the NFA, but this can result in exponential explosion of the automaton size, so this approach is not typically used in practice. \citet{Thompson} also presented an automaton simulation algorithm which can match a string against an NFA in polynomial time.
 Unfortunately, many real-world regular expression engines have chosen to instead rely on backtracking algorithms, due to complex extensions to the regular expression language (backreferences, etc.). \textit{Perl-Compatible Regular Expressions} (PCRE) is one such implementation \cite{DBLP:journals/corr/BerglundDM14}.

-Various works have shown that these superlinear regular expressions appear with concerning frequency in real-world systems \cite{DBLP:conf/uss/StaicuP18,Davis1}, and real attacks have been observed \cite{davis_thesis}.
+These superlinear regular expressions appear with concerning frequency in real-world systems \cite{DBLP:conf/uss/StaicuP18,Davis1}, and real attacks have been observed.
 As an orthogonal approach to ours, \textit{static analysis} has been used to \textit{detect} exponential regular expressions \cite{DBLP:journals/corr/RathnayakeT14}.
-It is important to note that focusing only on \textit{exponential} regular expressions is not the end of the story---although the maximum number of operations for backtracking regular expression matching algorithms is bounded by $2^{\Theta(n)}$ \cite{DBLP:journals/iandc/HromkovicSKKS02,palioudakis2015quantifying}, \textit{polynomial} complexity can also be problematic in terms of ReDoS \cite{Weideman}.
+Note that focusing on \textit{exponential} regular expressions is insufficient---although the maximum number of operations for backtracking regular expression algorithms is bounded by $2^{\Theta(n)}$ \cite{DBLP:journals/iandc/HromkovicSKKS02,palioudakis2015quantifying}, \textit{polynomial} complexity can also be problematic \cite{Weideman}.